Order of Operations is one of my favorite skills to teach in 5th Grade. It’s organized, follows rules, and has a final answer.

 - One video shows students how to use the symbols in the student tools area of the

-- 2 sets of practice pages (8 questions each)
+- practice pages (2 sets – 8 questions each)

-- 2 sets of morning work pages (8 questions each)
+- morning work pages (2 sets – 8 questions each)

-- 2 sets of homework pages (8 questions each)
+- homework pages (2 sets – 8 questions each)

 Instructional Video Example